tpschock/QR/README.md

 `Truck Court Depth (ft)`, `Traffic (per Day)`, `In-Place Rent (psf)`, `Building Size (SF)`, `Dock Height (ft)`, `Listing Status`

-Plus one optional column not part of the standard Salesforce report:
+Plus two optional columns not part of the standard Salesforce report:

 - `Photo URL` — a direct link to a photo of the property (e.g. hosted on Salesforce, Dropbox, or anywhere publicly accessible).
 If present, it's shown as a hero image at the top of the property page.
 Leave it blank (or omit the column) for properties with no photo yet — nothing breaks.
+- `Brochure URL` — a direct link to a property brochure/flier PDF (hosted anywhere publicly accessible — Dropbox, Google Drive with link sharing on, your own site, etc.).
+If present, it shows as the most prominent button on the page, right under the price, above the Call/Email buttons.
+  Leave it blank for properties with no brochure yet.

 To refresh the site with current data: